danielktaylor/PyLimitBook/README.md

 ## Requirements

-* Python libraries bintrees (v0.4 used) and pandas.
-* curses and cPickle libraries are also used, but are often installed by default.
+* pip install -r requirements.txt
-* This code has thus far only been tested on Ubuntu Linux with Python 2.7.2.
+* This code has not been updated for Python 3

 ## Input Data Format